 The Activity Center allows eero Secure customers to view the number of inspections, threat blocks, and content blocks per network for that week.
 Information is updated in-app regularly and refreshed every Sunday morning.
 In addition to the total count of blocks, subscribers can also see the categories of each block.

-How can I access eero Plus activity center?
+How can I access eero Secure activity center?